adelarsq/adelarsq/README.md

 I work with many things related with software development. 🧩

-I also work with theoretical physics on my free time. 🪐
+I also study theoretical physics on my free time. 🪐

 I like to draw, paint, animes, plant bonsais and play online games. 🖼